shreya-ahujaa/SERA/ideation.md

+# Ideation

-- generating the best dog for you, based on questions for the user.
+- Generating the best dog for you, based on questions for the user
+   -
 - given a dog name, generting random facts about the dog.
 - instead of generating random facts, we can also do specific information
     - for example if the user enters the dog breed, and asks for the avg life span of the dog, it would return that value
-- gallery, where users can upload pictures of dogs, and the images ould be added to a database
+- Gallery of dog owners' dogs
-- given an address, it would generate the closest dog center or parks
+- Generating the closest dog center or parks based on a location
-- dog jokes
+- Dog jokes
+  - Database